 If you’re smart enough to know that you’re here, Becker wrote, you’re also smart enough to know that your life will someday end.
 It can be terrifying to realize that not only will you die some day, but that you can die at any time for reasons that you can’t anticipate or control.

 If, at the end of the day, my life’s significance rivals that of a potato, how am I supposed to get up in the morning?
 Why aren’t we constantly paralyzed by existential terror?
-“What Becker proposed is that the way we human beings manage that existential terror is to embrace culturally constructed belief systems that we share with other people,” Solomon says.
+“What Becker proposed is that the way we human beings manage that existential terror is to embrace culturally constructed belief systems that we share with other people,” Solomon said.

-These “belief systems” make up pretty much our whole society and culture, Solomon says.
+These “belief systems” make up pretty much our whole society and culture, Solomon said.
 Any nation, group, or family you belong to allows you to think your life has meaning.
 It’s also why, according to Becker, most of us don’t constantly worry about death—we’re actively suppressing the awareness that we will someday die through these activities.

-“That gives us a sense that life has meaning and that we have value," he says.
+“That gives us a sense that life has meaning and that we have value," he said.
 "In turn, that not only makes us feel good about ourselves in the moment, but also conveys the hope of immortality.”
 This can be literal immortality, as is offered through many religious beliefs and communities, or a more symbolic immortality: If you devote your life to a creative career, your work or legacy could live on without you; if you are invested in a family, your genes will live on; if you succeed in business, your heaps of money will live on.

 Solomon and his colleagues found Becker's ideas both extremely profound and extremely simple.
 Inspired, they brought people into the lab, reminded some of their mortality—but not others—and watched how it affected their choices, thoughts, and behaviors.